pgaskin/kobopatch-patches/src/versions/4.17.13651/patches.md

 ### TODO
 - GeoffR / Custom font sizes - needs to be updated for Storm/Libra, offsets have changed
 - GeoffR / Keyboard patches - the keyboard has completely changed, @geek1011 is not familiar with these patches and doesn't have time to update them.
-- jackie_w / Dictionary text font-family/font-size/line-height - beta - jackie_w is making some changes and taking it out of beta
-- oren64 / Increase the cover size in library - jackie_w is rewriting and simplifying this to use the new kobopatch instructions

 **Unplanned (i.e. not a release blocker, nobody has taken these yet):**
 - GeoffR / Disable reading footer - no effect on new reader view (new selector is `#caption[newFooter=true]`).